Main Site

 Blow the Winds-The Game of Draughts / The Snow It Melts the Soonest / Picking up Sticks-The Old Mole-Felton Lonnin-Kingston Girls / Miller and the Lass / Herring Song / Mons Meg / Tuesday Morning / Haddock and Chips / The Americans Have Stolen My True Love Away / Zycanthos Jig-Tommy's Foot-Quebecois / The Sweetness of Mary-Holywell Hornpipe-Swedish / Benjamin Bowmaneer / Commodore Moore-The Black Dance-A Andy O

-'Rice' was initially released together with 'Red' in a double CD package, and it really is literally the other side of Eliza, being an album of traditional folk songs performed in a traditional and time honoured fashion.
-She does this kind of thing very well, though.
+‘Rice’ is an album of traditional folk songs performed in traditional and time honoured fashions.
+Eliza does this kind of thing very well.
 Well, of course she does, she was born into the tradition, born into folk music.
 Born to be a star?
-Sadly not, probably, but who knows?
-You know you are listening to a 'proper' folk album when the word 'jig' occurs somewhere on the tracklisting!
-Don't disappear just yet, though, please.
-Let's take a look at what we actually have here.
-'Blow The Winds' for starters.
-Eliza sings beautifully and with a perfect feel for the song she is singing, backed by a single acoustic guitar.
-Her voice carries this, and carries it well.
-Her fiddle comes through for the second half of the song, and her playing remains as impressive as ever.
-'The Snow It Melts The Soonest' is incredibly sad sounding, but so very beautiful and heartbreakingly gorgeous.
-'Picking Up Sticks' is very much traditional folk, yet even though this is certainly no groundbreaking and startling 'Red' or 'Kings Of Calicutt' this is still infused with energy and comes alive in the hands of Eliza and Saul Rose doing well in particular on the melodeon.
-'Miller And The Lass' is ridiculously well performed, ridiculously grin inducing and so very happy, it makes me glad to be alive to hear it.
-If i'd be born at a different time, I may not have come across Eliza Carthy, and that my friends would have been a real shame.
-Yeah, I love Eliza, I love her music.
-There has been nobody else quite like her as far as i'm concerned, certainly not in the last twenty years or so, at least.
-Nobody really even comes close.
-She is prodigiously talented as a player, and her vocals are affecting and so very english.
-'Herring Song' is another cheerful little song, a great folk song - this album is so full of them, I wonder where she gets them all from.
+Anyway, you know you are listening to a proper folk album when the word 'jig' occurs somewhere in the tracklisting but let’s take a look at what we have here.
+'Blow The Winds' Eliza sings beautifully and with perfect feeling for the words she is singing.
+'The Snow It Melts The Soonest' is heartbreakingly gorgeous and 'Picking Up Sticks' very much traditional folk yet still infused with a certain energy.
+'Miller And The Lass' is ridiculously well performed and ridiculously grin inducing.
+If i'd be born at a different time, I may not have come across Eliza Carthy and that my friends would have been a real shame.

 Angels And Cigarettes ( 2000 )